Juan Soto keeps hitting, Joe Ross keeps dealing and the Nats win their first series

 “I like the fact that, late in the game, he gets that extra at-bat,” Martinez said of moving Soto from third to second.
 “I’ve been around a lot of years and watched the top of the ninth, the bottom of the ninth, you’re down or you’re ahead some runs, and sometimes your best hitter is on deck and doesn’t have a chance to hit that last at-bat.
 So it gives us an opportunity to get him up there.”

 This time, it wouldn’t come to that.
-In his first matchup with Soto on Wednesday, Adam Wainwright pounded him inside — throwing two cutters and a change-up — before evening the count to 2-2 with a looping curve.
-Then Soto swung through a low fastball, looked back at catcher Yadier Molina’s mitt and shook his head.
+In his first matchup with Soto on Wednesday, Wainwright pounded him inside — throwing two cutters and a change-up — before evening the count to 2-2 with a looping curve.
+Next Soto swung through a low fastball, looked back at catcher Yadier Molina’s mitt and shook his head.
 He got a rare four-seamer in the zone and missed it.
 He had to self correct.

 Their next meeting started with fastball, change-up, curve and cutter, all at or below Soto’s knees.
 The count was 3-1 after Wainwright dropped in the curve for a called strike.
 But Soto swung at the next one — right on the bottom edge of the zone — and whiffed.
 He even looked a bit off balance.
-Then he stuck his bat out to bounce an infield single against the shift, forcing Nolan Arenado to make a desperate barehanded attempt.
+Then he bounced a curve for an infield single against the shift, forcing Nolan Arenado to make a desperate barehanded attempt.
 And Zimmerman, the next hitter, followed with a two-run homer.

+“He’s on base, it seems, like six out of 10 times.
+I enjoy hitting with people on base,” Zimmerman said with a laugh.
+“But it’s also important to have a guy like me or [Bell] or [Schwarber], or whoever’s going to hit behind him, to make the other team pitch to him.
+He’s one of the best hitters in the game.”

 By the fifth, Ross was cruising and in little need of a cushion.
 But Turner led off with a double and Soto adjusted to Wainwright’s breaking ball.
 He battled to another full count, slicing a sinker into the seats beyond third base.
 That’s when Wainwright let Soto see a seventh curve, then watched it splash onto the center field grass.
 Lane Thomas booted the routine play, allowing Turner to score.
 Soto never broke stride on his way to third.

 When he came up with the bases loaded in the sixth, there was a chance to bury the Cardinals for good.
-Yet Soto topped a grounder to third and, sprinting out of the box, kept them from turning two.
+Yet Soto topped a grounder and, sprinting out of the box, kept them from turning two.
 Only one run was hung on reliever Jordan Hicks’s line, and that almost felt like mercy.